troglobit/sntpd/CONTRIBUTING.md

 3. Coding Style

-   Lines are allowed to be longer than 72 characters these days, there is no enforced max. length.

-> **Tip:** Always submit code that follows the style of surrounding code!

    The coding style itself is strictly Linux [KNF][], like GIT it is becoming a de facto standard for C programming